 The seminary offers courses in a unique rotating block schedule.
 The large majority of the seminary's three-credit courses are taught in three-hour "blocks" on Mondays and Thursdays.
 Each day has three blocks, one each in the morning, afternoon, and evening.
 From year to year, courses "rotate" to different blocks.
-For example, a course offered on Monday morning one year will be offered on Thursday afternoon the next year, etc. What that means for the student is that if the student commits to certain blocks, eventually all the needed courses will rotate to that block.
+For example, a course offered on Monday morning one year will be offered on Thursday afternoon the next year.
+For the student, that means that if the student commits to certain blocks, eventually all the needed courses will rotate to that block.
 The greatest flexibility in scheduling is gained by being available to all six blocks.
-However, if a student commits consistently to three or four blocks, they will find that almost the entire curriculum will come to them in two years.
+However, if a student commits consistently to three or four blocks, he or she will find that almost the entire curriculum will come to them in two years.
 The one-credit spiritual formation courses have their own rotation and are offered in late afternoon and early evening blocks on Mondays and Thursdays.